• Home

 The substance abuser and you

-In most cases, an alcoholic or substance abuser doesn’t think about the fact that someone else will have to care for them once their body breaks down.
+In most cases, an alcoholic or substance abuser doesn’t think about the fact that someone else will have to care for them after their body breaks down.
 They’re in denial that they have a problem at all.
-As I said, an alcoholic or anyone else with a substance dependency has to want to help themselves.
+As I said before, an alcoholic or anyone else with a substance dependency has to want to help themselves.

-If you live with or know someone like that, how are you coping with it?
+If you live with or know someone like that, how can you survive it without falling apart yourself?
 How is it affecting your life and your health?
 Is it stressing you out?
 Is it causing your anxiety?

 Of course, it is.